abdessamad-bakhadda/Student-Teacher-Forum/README.md

 # Student-Teacher-Forum

 Development of a forum allowing students and teachers to discuss subjects relating to the courses offered in the IT department.
-* The bakcend of the forum is first created with Php then converted into node.js ,see the folde backend
+* The bakcend of the forum is first created with Php then converted into node.js (see the folde backend)
 * The frontend of the forum is carried out with Angular for the web version (see the folder Frontend) and with Ionic for the mobile version (see the folder ionic)